Teradata/stacki-wiki/Home.md

 ### Opensource

-stacki is released as opensource with a combination of licenses.
+Stacki is released as opensource with a combination of licenses.
 StackIQ forked the Rocks project source code in 2010 and maintains the original copyright on this code.
-As such the two primary licenses are for [stacki](stacki-License) and [Rocks](Rocks-license) source, both are based on the traditional BSD attribution license. stacki also includes several third party opensource packages each with their own copyrights.
+As such the two primary licenses are for [stacki](stacki-License) and [Rocks](Rocks-license) source, both are based on the traditional BSD attribution license.
+Stacki also includes several third party opensource packages each with their own copyrights.
 Details on these are found in the [source tree](https://github.com/StackIQ/stacki).

 ## Linux

-stacki supports RedHat and its variants.
+Stacki supports RedHat and its variants.
 We general develop on CentOS but we always test on RHEL to give you the choice of platform